 An exciting new era in face and browlifting has evolved in recent years.
 The development of modern surgical techniques has seen the introduction of high tech endoscopic “key hole” procedures.
-By using small incisions and utilising a telescope, browlifts can now be done without scarring on the face.
+By using small incisions and utilising a telescope, Dr Drielsma performs browlifts without scarring on the face.

 Endoscopic browlift is the most common endoscopic cosmetic procedure performed around the world today.
-Through small “keyhole” incisions behind the forehead hairline, a small telescope is inserted and used to guide the surgeon in lifting the tissues of the forehead and brow.
-At the same time, the small muscles of the forehead responsible for causing frown lines are weakened so that these lines are smoothed or disappear.
+Through small “keyhole” incisions behind the forehead hairline, the surgeon inserts a small telescope which guides the surgeon in lifting the tissues of the forehead and brow.
+At the same time, the small muscles of the forehead responsible for causing frown lines weaken so that these lines smooth or disappear.

-In the case of patients seeking eyelid rejuvenation (blepharoplasty) the effect of the brow on the upper eyelids needs to be considered.
+In the case of patients seeking eyelid rejuvenation (blepharoplasty), Dr Drielsma must consider the effect of the brow on the upper eyelids.
 Heavy or sagging eyebrows may give the appearance of drooping upper eyelids and tiredness.
-This may best be treated by browlift either alone or in conjunction with upper lid blepharoplasty rather than by blepharoplasty alone.
+Dr Drielsma treats this with a browlift either alone or in conjunction with upper lid blepharoplasty rather than by blepharoplasty alone.
 Patients report having a brighter, alert and more youthful appearance.

-Endoscopic browlift is usually performed as an overnight stay procedure under general anaesthetic.
-Endoscopic browlift is often combined with facelifting and blepharoplasty.
+Dr Drielsma performs endoscopic browlift as an overnight stay procedure under general anaesthetic.
+He can also combine endoscopic browlift with facelifting and blepharoplasty.

 **Results may vary for individual to individual